nodesource/distributions/README.md

 ## License

-This material is Copyright (c) 2015 NodeSource LLC and licenced under the MIT licence.
+This material is Copyright (c) 2016 NodeSource and licensed under the MIT license.
 All rights not explicitly granted in the MIT license are reserved.
-See the included LICENSE.md file for more details.
+See the included [LICENSE.md](./LICENSE.md) file for more details.

 ------------------------------------------------------------------